(The title of this post is only meant to be *slightly* making fun of the ‘numbers of reasons’ posts that everyone writes these days.)

 Every parent could write a book and if you don’t have time to write a book, someone else (like me) will write books, articles and posts on something you feel strongly about.
+Right now, I’m learning how to edit a book and have something big in the works.
 I’m not going to stop writing because I know that someone, somewhere out there is reading this stuff and maybe, just *maybe* it’s making a difference.
 Maybe, the next time a parent thinks about trying cry it out, they’ll find one of my blog posts and decide against it.
 Or, maybe next time one of your friends thinks that smacking is a good idea, they’ll remember an article or story that you shared and decide against it.
 Maybe next time a desperate mother with a newborn needs to find a way to carry her baby, they’ll find one of my babywearing tutorials.

 We all do parenting different.
 We all do LIFE different.
 It’s ok, actually, it’s great to have diversity and something to talk about.
 But, no matter how different you think we all are, we’re really much of the same.
 We should never stop sharing our stories.
 We can never think that we should always just ‘mind our own business‘.
 Human beings are not meant to live in isolation, we need other people’s brains to bounce ideas off of.
 The way we connect and communicate with people these days is mostly through the internet or through short snippets of daily life, at work, at playgroup, at the park, etc.